outdreamer/build-a-cure-1/docs/specific_problem_analysis/stat_analysis.md

 	- same problem as making risk assessment in isolation & evaluating transactions in isolation
 		- the risk presented to an insurer is not calculatable from metadata of the insured but from the system the insured exists in
 		- the risk in a transaction is calculatable using financial system metadata

+	- causal shape of the relationship is assumed to be independent/input vars => dependent/output vars, where in reality the dependence between the output & inputs is likelier to be nonzero & the framework for specifying causal distance is not formalized

 	- causal shape analysis is crucial for:
 		- identifying variables that can be collapsed into other variables